Marwa-Abdullah/Registration-form/README.md

-# My Registration Form
+#A clean registration form built with HTML, CSS, and JavaScript, with a floating animated background.

-A simple and clean registration form made with HTML, CSS, and JavaScript.
+#What it does:

-## What it does
+-Validates that all fields are completed.

-- Checks that all fields are filled.
+-Checks if the email format is correct.

-- Makes sure email looks right.
+-Ensures the password is at least 6 characters and matches the confirmation.

-- Password must be at least 6 characters and match the confirmation.
+-Shows clear error messages when something is wrong.

-- Shows error messages with a little shake effect.
+-Creates animated floating shapes in the background.

-## How to use
+#How to use:

-1. Download or clone the repo.
+-Download or clone the project.

-2. Open `index.html` in your browser.
+-Open index.html in your browser.

-3. Try filling the form to see it work.
+-Fill out the form to test the validation and background animation.